starsfordummies/ITransverse.jl/README.md

 Depending on the algorithm chosen, we can truncate either by performing the standard optimization based on reduced density matrices (`RDM`) associated with the left and right vectors individually, or optimize the overlap <L|R> or <L|Operators|R>, depending on the problem.
-For this, the algorithms are rather based on optimizing reduced *transition* matrices.
+For this, the algorithms are rather based on optimizing reduced *transition* matrices, so we label them as `RTMxx`

 ## Power method